Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/03-alignment-QC.md

 ### Do you think there is cause for concern for any samples?

 **General notes:**
-- Overall, the quality of these samples looks great.
-Most samples have at least 20 million aligned reads, with > 90% of the inital read successfully aligned in all samples.
+- **Overall, the quality of these samples looks great.** Most samples have at least 20 million aligned reads, with > 90% of the inital read successfully aligned in all samples.

-- Additionally, >90% of reads map to mRNA features, confirming that our annotation is likely of good quality, and we don't have much contamination from genomic DNA, PCR artifacts, or other species.
+- Additionally, **>90% of reads map to mRNA features,** confirming that our annotation is likely of good quality, and we don't have much contamination from genomic DNA, PCR artifacts, or other species.
 In the `RnaSeqMetrics` section, you can hover over individual samples and see the proportion of reads mapping to intronic or intergenic sequences is very small.

-- ~75% of our aligned reads are unique (not duplicates), which is perfectly acceptable in an RNA-seq experiment
+- **~75% of our aligned reads are unique** (not duplicates), which is perfectly acceptable in an RNA-seq experiment

-- Coverage is well normalized over the length of the average gene, indicating we do not have any significant 3'-bias in these data
+- **Coverage is well normalized over the length of the average gene**, indicating we do not have any significant 3'-bias in these data

-- The only possible issue I would note is that one sample seems to have slightly fewer tital aligned reads than the others, with ~15 million.
+- The only possible issue I would note is that one sample seems to have slightly fewer total aligned reads than the others, with ~15 million.
 This isn't necessairily a problem, and is likely related to the amount of input material and/or its quality, and if I have done a good job of tracking sample metadata, such as the the RNA QC scores, I could test this hypothesis.
 I might also be careful not to make any inferences from this sample that would need to be based off deeper sequencing (e.g. identifying a novel splice junction).

 **Note:** Since we set the `STRAND` option in `CollectRNASeqMetrics` to `NONE` (as this is an unstranded dataset) there is not section in the report for strand specificity.
 If you library is stranded, and you told `CollectRNASeqMetrics` the correct strand that you expect your reads to be on, you should see that >99% of your reads are on the expected strand.
 If they are not, you either specified the wrong strand, or there was a problem in library prep. and your strand-synthesis was not very effective.